nosqlbench/nosqlbench-docs/site/content/docs/reference/core_activity_parameters.md

 If there is more than one valid match for a valid type value, then you must set the type parameter directly.

-Telling nosqlbench what type of an activity will be run also determines what other parameters are considered valid and how they will be used.
+Telling nosqlbench what type of activity will be run also determines what other parameters are considered valid and how they will be used.
 So in this way, the type parameter is actually the base parameter for any activity.
 When used with scenario commands like `run` or `start`, an